Phone: (202) 296-5505 Email: info@winvale.com

 GSA Schedule | 6 Min Read

-Acquiring and managing a GSA Schedule contract is full of decisions--first you have to decide if it's right for your company, then how you are going to handle submitting the GSA Schedule offer, and lastly, how you will effectively manage your contract once it's awarded.
-These decisions may have also prompted you to ask yourself if you need to hire a GSA consultant to help you throughout the entire process, because it's lengthy and can be overwhelming.
+Acquiring and managing a GSA Schedule contract is full of decisions--first you have to decide if it's right for your company, then figure out how you are going to handle submitting the GSA Schedule offer, and lastly, how you will effectively manage your contract once it's awarded.
+These considerations may have led you to an ever bigger decision that may rest outside your company: Will you need to hire a GSA Schedule consultant?
+Most companies, unless they have extensive experience with government sales or have the resources to higher a Full Time Employee with the appropriate knowledge, consider hiring a consultant at some point throughout the GSA Schedule process.

 Who Are GSA Consultants?

 Once you decide whether you need help from a GSA Schedule consultant, choosing the right firm can be an arduous process.
-When you are looking to hire any service from renovating your house to outsources IT assistance, you want to make sure you are hiring someone who is experienced, communicative, and most importantly, comprehensive.
+Whether you are looking to hire any service from renovating your house to outsources IT assistance, you want to make sure you are hiring someone who is experienced, communicative, and most importantly, comprehensive.

 Before you go about researching and reaching out to consulting firms, you should have a general understanding of what GSA Schedule consultants do.
 The obvious answer is they will help you prepare a successful GSA Schedule offer and handle GSA Schedule maintenance throughout the life of your contract.
 However, a comprehensive firm will also educate you throughout the process so you can make the best decisions for your company.
 They won't just create a template for you and send you on your way.